imixs/imixs-cloud/doc/SETUP.md

 ## Adding a New Manger Node

+Adding a manager node to your swarm cluster is similar to adding a worker node.
-To retrieve the join command including the join token for manager nodes, run the following command on a manager node:
+To retrieve the join command including the join token for manager nodes, run the following command on an existing manager node:

 	$ docker swarm join-token manager
+	To add a manager to this swarm, run the following command:

+	    docker swarm join --token SWMTKN-1-57xxxxxxxxxxxxxxxxr XXX.XXX.XXX.XXX:2377

-Run the command from the output on the new manager node to join it to the swarm.
+Run the join command from the output on the new manager node.
+It can take some seconds.
+See also the section [Join as a manager node](https://docs.docker.com/engine/swarm/join-nodes/) in the official docker documentation.

-Now, verify current cluster status:
+Finally, verify your current cluster status:

 	$ docker node ls

+**Note:** Because manager nodes are meant to be a stable component of the infrastructure, you should use a fixed IP addresses.
+If the swarm restarts and a manager node  gets a new IP address, there is no way to contact an existing manager.
+Therefore the swarm is hung while nodes try to contact one another at their old IP addresses.
+For worker nodes, dynamic IP addresses are OK.

+### HA Reverse Proxy

-**Note:** In the section "HTTP Reverse Proxy – traefik.io" we setup a http reverse proxy server.
-To make sure that the reverse proxy runs on the leader node you need to change the placement constraints for traefik in the docker-compose.yml file:
+In the section "HTTP Reverse Proxy – traefik.io" we setup a http reverse proxy server.
+To make sure that the reverse proxy runs on all manager nodes in a docker swarm HA cluster you need to set the deploy mode to 'global' and the placement constraints 'node.role == manager':

 	....
      deploy:
+       mode: global
        placement:
          constraints:
-			- node.hostname == manager-01
+           - node.role == manager
     ....

-This will guaranty that traefik.io runs on a node with a fixed IP address.
+This will guaranty that traefik.io runs on all manager nodes.
+In this way internet requests to your services can be answered by any manager node.
+If you have a floating IP Address you can switch between your manager nodes to manage you DNS entries in more flexible way.